Best microSD Cards for Amazon Fire HD 8 Android Central 2021

 What are the best microSD cards for the new Fire HD 8 tablet?

-Normally tablets tend to only support microSD cards up to 128GB, but the Fire HD 8 supports up to a terabyte, so you can as big or as little of a card as you need to fit your budget and your needs.
+Normally tablets tend to only support microSD cards up to 128GB, but the Fire HD 8 supports up to a terabyte, so you can as big or as little of a card as you need to fit your budget and needs.
 When picking a microSD card, your focus should be on speed, capacity, and quality in that order.
-If you don't know what size you really need, I usually pop a 128GB card — specifically the Samsung EVO Select 128GB — into my tablets and phones because that's enough to hold dozens of films and TV episodes with plenty of extra room for music, pictures or apps.
+If you don't know what size you really need, I usually pop a 128GB card — specifically, the Samsung EVO Select 128GB — into my tablets and phones because that's enough to hold dozens of films and TV episodes with plenty of extra room for music, pictures or apps.

 What all those symbols on a microSD card mean — and why they don't always matter

 - Video Speed Class — Indicated by a stylized V followed by numbers from 6 to 90, this class is one of the newer classification systems and was developed specifically for shooting ultra-high-definition video.
-V30 starts at 30MB/s write speed, V60 starts at 60MB/s write speed, and V90 starts at 90MB/s, but on the Fire HD 8, anything over V30 is overkill.
+For example, V30 starts at 30MB/s write speed, V60 starts at 60MB/s write speed, and V90 starts at 90MB/s, but on the Fire HD 8, anything over V30 is overkill.

 - UHS Speed Class — Indicated by a 1, 2, or 3 inside a U, this class is still used on most cards today.
 U1 starts at 10MB/s write speed, U3 starts at 30MB/s write speed, and both are perfectly adequate for your new tablet.